eddycoder127/IIT-Patna-intern/README.md

 # IIT-Patna-intern
-IIT-Patna internship on the topic k-means clustering algorithm...implented in C
+IIT-Patna internship on the topic k-means clustering algorithm...implemented in C